The public system isn't amazing like Melbourne's, but it is still pretty damn nice (much better than Hobart's!).

 All public transport services over there are through Transperth (http://www.transperth.wa.gov.au/).

-If you can, find a place to stay near a train station, it will make things a bit easier :). almost 10 years ago
+If you can, find a place to stay near a train station, it will make things a bit easier :). about 10 years ago

 Perth doesn't have trams like Melbourne but if where you live and where you want to go are near the rail lines then it's quite easy to get around all week.